SOHP 2020: professionalisation, a guarantee of the quality of humanitarian aid

 The success of the SOHP study confirms the interest that the humanitarian sector is now giving to professionalisation issues.
 95% of the 566 participants at the conference want this work, which one of the experts described as “a milestone and timely research”, to be continued in the future.
 Through SOHP, Bioforce demonstrates the need for a collective space for consultation, sharing initiatives, and coordination on these issues, with 19 recommendations to be discovered in the final report.

-From one end of the human chain of humanitarian aid to the other, from the one who is committed to providing aid to those who receives it, the professionalisation of the humanitarian sector will be a strong contribution to the localisation process and the guarantee of assistance provided by professionals whose competencies are verified, certified and recognised.
+From one end of the human chain of humanitarian aid to the other, from the one who is committed to providing aid to those who receive it, the professionalisation of the humanitarian sector will be a strong contribution to the localisation process and the guarantee of assistance provided by professionals whose competencies are verified, certified and recognised.

 Download the full report

 Analysis and synthesis of interviews of key informants, survey, 11 local workshops in 10 countries, additional study on the impact of covid-19 on humanitarian professions, and recommendations from the conference on professionalisation in the humanitarian sector.
 Also available in French.

 With the support of